Ethanneece/Personal-Server/README.md

 # Personal Server
-This repository contains the base files for the CS 3214 "Personal Secure Server" project.
+This repository contains the files for the Personal Secure Server project.

 - `src` - contains the base code's source files.
 - `tests` - contains unit tests, performance tests, and associated files.